This is a collaborative post by Ellie Jo with tips on how to move past bad decisions and become a better person.

 Nonetheless, many of history’s great success stories first did some time in this unfortunate position.
 They rose from being petty criminals, liars, or lazy, to turning their lives around and making a major and positive contribution to the world around them.

 Here are some tips for moving past bad life decisions, and becoming the kind of person you can respect and admire.

 Resolve any outstanding issues that are hanging over you

 If you’ve been acting badly or irresponsibly for a while now, there’s likely damage that you need to clear up before you can move forward.

-This could mean hiring a criminal defense lawyer.
-Or, it could mean having difficult conversations with people close to you who you’ve done wrong by, or who have hurt you.
+It could mean having difficult conversations with people close to you who you’ve done wrong by, or who have hurt you.

 At the start of your journey to a better life, try to get some closure where you can.
 This will help to prevent the past hanging over you any more than it has to.

 Adopt a strict value system and hold yourself accountable to it

 If you listen to the teachings of many major religions and philosophers throughout the ages, then you frequently come across the idea that people have a “higher” and a “lower” self.

 The “higher” self follows certain values, has courage, is bold, and drives you on to greatness.
 The “lower” self is all about appetite and cowardice.
 It wants to live an easy life, with plenty of good food and drink, and physical satisfaction.
 Nothing much else matters.